timescale/pgai/docs/python-integration.md

 We recommend adding this to a migration script and run it via alembic.

 ## Querying Embeddings

-The `VectorizerField` provides several ways to work with embeddings:
+The `Vectorizer` provides several ways to work with embeddings:

 ### 1. Direct Access to Embeddings